Read Before You Buy: Hoka One One Tor Ultra Hi Hiking Boots for Women Gear Review

 Hoka One One Tor Ultras are waterproof but use the eVent membrane – the same that you can see in dry bags.
 This membrane is much more breathable than GoreTex (you can see it when squeezing your eVent dry bag) while being waterproof.

 They seem huge but they are shockingly light.
-The weight much less than my hiking shoes!
+The weigh much less than my hiking shoes!

 Hoka One One Tor Ultra Hi for women: Downsides